-The SENCO monitors interventions, targets, progress and attainment termly.
+The SENCo monitors targets and provision, progress and attainment termly.
 Progress is also measured annually and over key stages.
-Target reviews are held with parents termly.
-The SENCo observes the teaching and provision of all pupils who receive SEN support on a regular and informal basis.
+Target reviews are held with parents termly for children on the SEND register.
 Formal discussions and observations also feed into evaluations.

 - 3.b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?

 Target review meetings are held with parents of pupils with SEND termly.
 At Beardall Fields, we operate an ‘open door’ policy, where you are always welcome to pop in and chat to staff about your child.
 You are also welcome to make an appointment to see the SENCo or class teacher if you would like a formal meeting.
 You may be invited to meet with outside agencies if they if they are involved with your child.
 School will give advice about how you can support your child at these meetings and discussions.

 - 3.c) What is the school's approach to teaching pupils with special educational needs?